leaningtech/labs/src/content/docs/cheerpx/for-flash/Tutorial.md

 <p align="center"><img src="https://leaningtech.com/wp-content/uploads/2021/04/cheerpx_contents.png" width="700"></p>

 Unzip the file into a safe location.
 For the ease of referencing our CheerpX for Flash build, you should also rename the folder.
 In this example, we'll rename our CheerpX build to `ppdeploy`.
-From here we can head inside the `ppfp` directory, and add our `libHCSFP.so` file, along with the two files that ship with CheerpX for Flash, `Arial` and `ppfp`.
+From here we can head inside the `ppfp` directory, and add our `libHCSFP_CX.so` file, along with the two files that ship with CheerpX for Flash, `Arial` and `ppfp`.

 Once this is done, we can now setup a HTTP server and host CheerpX on it.